 ∙ Use the group to break down the self-concept and self-identity of the individual, mainly by identifying weaknesses, transgressions, faults, and shortcomings.
 Do this by isolating the individual, requiring public confessions, writing personally critical autobiographies, and subjecting the individual to many group interrogations and defenses of actions.

 ∙ Substitute a new idealogy as the solution to the negative feelings of self-worthlessness and sin.
-"The party" or the adoption of a new worldview is the only way to reconstruct the now-destroyed self-confidence.
+"The party" or the adoption of a new world-view is the only way to reconstruct the now-destroyed self-confidence.

 Difficulty: 2